larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Moderation Procedures and Transparency {#prod}

-Within the bounds of the policies set herein and with the approval of the IESG, the moderator team shall define processes and moderation criteria necessary to execute their role.
+Within the bounds of the policies set herein, the approval of the IESG, the moderator team shall define processes and criteria relating to moderation, including the moderator team's own operating procedures.

 Those processes and criteria shall be developed with community input and made public, but need not be documented in the RFC series.
 This shall be the first task for the moderator team.
 Until